-Requirement Description Maintain a complete and accurate register for all in-scope configuration items used in the provision of services to Nationwide (including ownership and upstream/downstream dependencies/mappings).
-Managing Technical Configuration Have internal controls in place that assure the ongoing maintenance of the accuracy, security and completeness of data, where data is owned/managed by third party providers.
-COBIT Ref: BAI10 Where applicable, share configuration records and information with Nationwide to support the completeness of the Nationwide Configuration Management System (CMS).
+Requirement Description Managed Technology Configuration Maintain a complete and accurate register for all in-scope configuration items used in the provision of services to Nationwide (including ownership and upstream/downstream dependencies/mappings).
+Ensure the ongoing maintenance of the accuracy, security and completeness of data, where data is owned/managed by third party providers.
+Where applicable, share configuration records and information with Nationwide to support the completeness of the Nationwide Configuration Management System.
 Ensure production or "live" services provided to Nationwide have no dependencies on any non-production components, so that insecure/unreliable service delivery and unplanned events may be avoided.
-Monitoring Solutions Ensure that all technology assets and related services are monitored to ensure any events are captured, recorded in operations logs, and acted upon - to prevent impact to business service provision.
-COBIT Ref: N/A Solution (including application, software and hardware) logs are retained for an agreed amount of time to allow for incident, security and problem management.
-Managing Knowledge COBIT Ref: BAI08 Ensure that knowledge levels, documentation and otherwise supporting information required to support services/solutions provided to Nationwide, is maintained.
-Operate a robust incident management process for the handling of incidents in relation to services or solutions being provided to Nationwide.
-Managing Incidents Have all relevant information recorded so incidents can be handled effectively, and are identified, recorded, prioritised, classified and resolved in accordance with the Service Level Agreements (SLA's) and Nationwide risk appetite.
-COBIT Ref: DSS02 Maintain full records relating to incidents for a minimum of 13 months.
-D3302 Have a reporting process to immediately alert Nationwide of any incident, which may impact the ability to continue the provision of service.
+Monitoring Solutions Ensure that IT services provided to Nationwide and related events are monitored.
+In the event of a service impact occurrence, monitoring should indicate what has been impacted and how the service can be recovered.
+Store sufficient information in operational logs to identify, reconstruct, and review activities surrounding or supporting services provided to Nationwide.
+Managed Technology Knowledge Maintain relevant and up to date knowledge-based documentation and otherwise supporting information required to ensure the ongoing support of services/solutions provided to Nationwide.
+Managed Technology Incidents Operate a robust incident management process for the handling of incidents in relation to services or solutions being provided to Nationwide.
+Have all relevant information recorded so incidents can be handled effectively, and are identified, recorded, prioritised, classified and resolved in accordance with the Service Level Agreements (SLA's) and Nationwide risk appetite.
+Maintain full records relating to incidents in accordance with Data Protection requirements for a minimum of 13 months.
+Have a reporting process to immediately alert Nationwide of any incident, which may impact the ability to continue the provision of service.
 Regularly review IT incidents with Nationwide.
-Managing Problems Operate a regime/process of timely investigation into any problems which have been caused by technology incidents.
+Managed Technology Problems Operate a regime/process of timely investigation into any problems which have been caused by technology incidents.
 This will include the identification and recording of such problems through root cause analysis and subsequent establishment and initiation of effective resolution plans to minimize the likelihood and impact of incident recurrence.
-COBIT Ref: • Ensure that there is proactive analysis of routine incidents/problems to identify and resolve the cause of common, high volume repeat incidents.
-DSS03 Ensure root cause determination and remediation for service impacting incidents is tracked to conclusion and consider 'read-across' issues in other technology services.
+Ensure that there is proactive analysis of routine incidents/problems to identify and resolve the cause of common, high volume repeat incidents.
+Ensure root cause determination and remediation for service impacting incidents is tracked to conclusion and consider 'read-across' issues in other technology services.
 This 'read across' includes reporting to Nationwide any incidents for other clients, which have the potential to also impact technology service provided to Nationwide.
-Managing Service requests are logged and categorised within an appropriate system Services Requests Requests are prioritised and managed, with appropriate authorisation workflows where required.
-COBIT Ref: DSS02 Have a full historical record of Service requests maintained and available for a minimum of 13 months.
+Reference: COBIT 2019 ITIL V4 COBIT 2019 (Control Objectives for Information and Related Technologies) is a framework developed by ISACA for IT management and governance.
+Nationwide uses COBIT 2019 for its Technology Controls Framework in conjunction with ITIL V4.